sirBenhenry/Project-Y.U.R.I.A/README.md

 <div align="center">

-# Project Y.U.R.I.A
+# **Project Y.U.R.I.A**
-### *Ubiquitous Reasoning & Integration Assistant*
+### **Ubiquitous Reasoning & Integration Assistant**

 **Codename:** **Yggdrasil**

 <br/>

-> **Y.U.R.I.A** is a capable, always-available assistant designed to operate beyond chat.
+<strong>Y.U.R.I.A</strong> is a capable, always-available assistant designed to operate beyond chat.
-> It connects reasoning with real integrations—bringing calendars, email, files, smart-home devices,
+It connects reasoning with real integrations—bringing calendars, email, files, smart-home devices,
-> and connected machines under one coherent system so tasks can be understood, planned, and executed end-to-end.
+and connected machines under one coherent system so tasks can be understood, planned, and executed end-to-end.

 </div>